 vitamin-c-foods

-It’s a potent antioxidant which neutralizes free radicals.
+1. It’s a potent antioxidant that neutralizes free radicals.
 It helps in replenishing vitamin E.

-It is very beneficial for skin health, hairs and for immune function.
+2. Vitamin C is very beneficial for skin health, hair, and for immune function.

-It is very essential for collagen synthesis, connective tissue, bones, teeth and your small blood vessels.
+3. It is very essential for collagen synthesis, connective tissue, bones, teeth, and small blood vessels.

-There is a link between vitamin C and heart disease.
-Eating vitamin c rich foods helps reduce the risk of heart disease.
-Regular intake of vit c is highly recommended.
+4. There exists, a link between vitamin C and heart disease.
+Eating vitamin C-rich foods helps reduce the risk of heart disease.
+Regular intake of vitamin C is highly recommended.

-Our body cannot produce its own vitamin c.
-Its daily requirement is more than RDA.
-Hence consuming vitamin c foods high in vitamin c is good for overall health.
-Citrus fruits are generally high in vitamin c.
+5. Our body cannot produce its own vitamin C. Its daily requirement is more than RDA.
+Hence consuming vitamin C foods high in vitamin C is good for overall health.
+Citrus fruits are generally high in vitamin C.

-Deficiency may lead to soft gums, tooth decay, loss of appetite, muscular weakness, skin hemorrhages, capillary weakness and anemia.
+7. Deficiency may lead to soft gums, tooth decay, loss of appetite, muscular weakness, skin hemorrhages, capillary weakness, and anemia.
 Deficiency also reduces body immunity.

-Indian Goosberry (Phyllanthus emblica or Amla) is a native of India widely used in Ayurvedic medicines for various applications.
+Indian Gooseberry (Phyllanthus emblica or Amla) is a native of India, widely used in Ayurvedic medicines for various applications.
 It contains 100 times more vitamin C than oranges.

-It has the highes amount of vitamin C containing upto 700 mg per 100 gm.
-Amla also contains punicafolin and phyllanemblinin A, phyllanemblin other polyphenols, such as flavonoids, kaempferol, ellagic acid, and gallic acid.
-[Ref 1] [https://en.wikipedia.org/wiki/Phyllanthus_emblica
+It has the highest amount of vitamin C, almost up to 700 mg per 100 gm.
+Amla also contains punicafolin and phyllanemblinin A, phyllanemblin, and other polyphenols, such as flavonoids, kaempferol, ellagic acid, and gallic acid.
+[Ref 1]

 2.0 Acerola Cherries

-Scientific studies using acerola extract on animals have shown that it may have anti-cancer properties, help prevent UVB skin damage and even decrease DNA damage caused by bad diet [Ref 3] [Ref 4] [Ref 5].
+Animal studies show it may have anticancer properties and help prevent UVB skin damage.
+It decreases DNA damage.
+[Ref 3] [Ref 4] [Ref 5].

 3.0 Guavas

-This pink-fleshed tropical fruit high in vitamin C.
+This pink-fleshed tropical fruit is high in vitamin C.

 Just one cup (165 grams) of guava contains 112 calories and 376.7 mg (419% DV).